 If you follow the above guidelines, I believe that you will avoid many problems dealing with scope creep.

 Gold plating means intentionally adding extra features or functions to the products which were not included in the scope statement.

 Usually gold plating is performed by either the project team or the project manager with no additional cost to the client.
-Gold plating is done with good intentions and most of the time is appreciated by the clients; however, there are many cases where it is not liked and the gold plating is backfired because you are adding some features to the product which were not demanded by the client.
+Gold plating is done with good intentions and most of the time is appreciated by the clients.
+However, there are many cases where it is not liked and the gold plating backfires because you are adding some features to the product which were not demanded by the client.
 This might be considered as an unauthorized change in the scope and the client can refuse to accept the product.

 Following are a few causes of gold plating:

-- Team member may add extra functions to prove his abilities to the project manager.
+- A team member may add extra functions to prove his abilities to the project manager.

 - Project manager may add extra functions to earn credit from the client or the top management.